HerrMustafaAladdin/Laravel-Restfull-API/README.md

 ## About this project
-This project is written based on API. which includes three parts -[Token-based authentication system]
+This project is written based on API. which includes three parts
--[Create, edit, delete and display users]
+- [Token-based authentication system]
--[Create, edit, delete and display Posts]
+- [Create, edit, delete and display users]

-Danke
+- [Create, edit, delete and display Posts]

-Mostafa Alaeddin
+## packages